-Some content within this record group contains language that is offensive, derogatory, or harmful.
+Some content within this record group contains language which may be offensive, derogatory, or harmful.
 This language does not reflect the values of the Congregation of the Sisters of St. Joseph in Canada.
+We want to acknowledge that this content exists and the harm it has done and can do, but do not want to erase it from the historical context.